 The Nuge has a saggy diaper that leaks.

-Ted Nugent is a rock guitarist and singer known for his passionate hunting advocacy and his staunchly conservative and pro-gun-rights political views.
-The cover of his 1980 album Scream Dream features Nugent in a loincloth not unlike Kai’s.
+Ted Nugent is a hard rock guitarist and singer also known for his passionate hunting advocacy and his staunchly conservative and pro-gun-rights political views.
+The cover of his 1980 album Scream Dream features Nugent in a loincloth similar to Kai's.
 A Pampers ad campaign in the 1980s expressed sympathy for any baby stuck in “a saggy diaper that leaks.”

 Hey, Johnny.
 You headed over to TGI Smugglers tonight?

 TGI Fridays is a middle-class restaurant that serves such things as potato skins, burgers, steaks, pasta, and mammoth desserts.
 It was started by Alan Stillman in New York in 1965.